Instructor Certification Program FAQ

 A: Certification is good for one year after your initial certification date.
-Annual dues are required to stay current.
+Annual dues of $65 are required to stay current.
 Once you reach the four-year mark from your initial certification date, an in-person course must be taken to keep your status as a certified instructor or guide current.

 Q: I was certified through the IMIC.
 How does recertification work for me?

 A: IMBA acquired the IMIC in January 2013 and grandfathered all certified instructors and ride guides into the ICP.
 Everyone was given a January 1, 2013, start date regardless of their date with the IMIC.
 Annual dues plus in-person courses every four years are applicable to everyone.

 Q: What if I'm unable to pay my ICP dues, but don't want to lose my status?

 A: If annual dues are not paid at your expiration date, you will no longer be current as an ICP instructor or guide and will be uneligible for any ICP benefits.
 If you lapse for more than a year from your original expriation date, you will be required to take an in-person course to regain status.